myeshagrant/myeshagrant/README.md

 - 👋 Hi, I’m @myeshagrant
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning web design
+- 🌱 I’m currently a Software Engineer
 - 💞️ I’m looking to collaborate on development projects
 - 📫 How to reach me myesha.grant96@gmail.com